tldr-pages/tldr/pages/windows/invoke-item.md

 `Invoke-Item -Path {{path/to/directory/*.png}}`

-- Open all files inside a directory containing specific keyword:
+- Open all files inside a directory containing a specific keyword:

 `Invoke-Item -Path {{path/to/directory/*}} -Include {{*keyword*}}`